-It is to be noted that in the literature the terms quale (qualia) and conscious experience (or subjective experience or subjective conscious experience in some literature) may be used interchangeably to mean a mental phenomenon that has consciously experienceable phenomenal characteristics (such as a vision of a house) or a conscious experience of the mental phenomenon (such as a conscious experience of the vision of the house) or both.
-That is, in some literature, there is no differentiation between the two terms and between the two phenomena – which can be confusing.
+It is to be noted that in the literature the terms quale (qualia) and conscious experience may be used interchangeably to mean a mental phenomenon that is consciously experienceable (such as a vision of a house) or a conscious experience of the mental phenomenon (such as a conscious experience of the vision of the house) or both.
+That is, in some literature, there is no distinction between the two terms and between the two phenomena – which can be confusing.
 So, the reader has to be careful which phenomenon is being discussed at that point in the literature and which meaning is being used for that term.

-However, current knowledge in neurophysiology indicates that, although the two phenomena – quale and conscious experience – are closely related functionally and sometimes overlapping (in the case of conscious awareness and conscious experiences, because conscious awareness and conscious experiences themselves are also qualia), they are different phenomena.
-All qualia except conscious awareness and conscious experiences occur with neural processes that are different from those of conscious awareness and conscious experiences, and these two kinds of phenomena can change independently of each other.
-For example, a visual quale of a house occurs with the visual perception neural processes in various visual perception areas while a conscious experience of the visual quale of the house occurs with a re-entrant and synchronization between the consciousness neural process (which is likely to be the complex network of neurons with long-range axons densely distributed in prefrontal, parieto-temporal, medial temporal, and cingulate cortices) and the visual perception neural processes that the visual quale of the house occurs with.[52,53] Separate disturbances in the neural processes that a quale occurs with without disturbing the neural process that a conscious experience occurs with can occur, and vice versa.
-For example, when a person is consciously experiencing the visual and the auditory qualia of his/her surroundings, if there is an acute stroke affecting the right occipital lobe or the left ventromedial occipital cortex, resulting in left hemianopia or right hemi-achromatopsia, respectively, the person’s visual qualia will be correspondingly affected, but his/her overall conscious experience will still be intact, as is evident by the fact that he/she can still consciously experience the auditory and the remaining visual qualia normally.
-On the other hand, if the person becomes drowsy, his/her conscious experiences (and conscious awareness) of the visual and auditory qualia of the surroundings will become less and less and fade away while the qualia themselves are still undisturbed.
-That is, the phenomenal characteristics of the visual and the auditory qualia are undisturbed, for example, visual qualia remain visual qualia, not change to auditory qualia or other qualia; all basic qualia of the visual qualia, such as color, brightness, and shape, remain the same, not disappear or change to other basic qualia; and deficits in qualia details such as hemianopia and hemi-achromatopsia do not occur.
-Therefore, in this theory, the two phenomena are two different phenomena and will be referred to with separate terms:
+However, current knowledge in neurophysiology indicates that, although the two phenomena – quale and conscious experience – are closely related functionally and sometimes overlapping (in the case of conscious awareness and experiences, because conscious awareness and experiences themselves are also qualia), they are different phenomena.
+All qualia except conscious awareness and experiences occur with neural processes that are different from those of conscious awareness and experiences, and these two kinds of phenomena can change independently of each other.
+For example, a visual quale of a house occurs with the visual perception neural processes in various visual perception areas while a conscious experience of the visual quale of the house occurs with the synchronization between the consciousness neural process and the visual perception neural processes that the visual quale of the house occurs with [18,28,86,89,90].
+Separate disturbances in the neural processes that a quale occurs with without disturbing the consciousness neural process, which a conscious experience occur with, can occur, and vice versa.
+For example, when a person is consciously experiencing the visual and the auditory qualia of his/her surroundings, if there is an acute stroke affecting the right occipital lobe or the left ventromedial occipital cortex, resulting in left hemianopia or right hemi-achromatopsia, respectively, the person’s visual qualia will be correspondingly affected, but his/her overall conscious experiences will still be intact, as is evident by the fact that he/she can still be consciously experiencing the auditory and the remaining visual qualia normally.
+On the other hand, if the person becomes drowsy, his/her conscious experiences of the visual and auditory qualia of the surroundings will become less and less and fade away while the qualia themselves are still undisturbed.
+That is, the manifestations of the visual and the auditory qualia are not disturbed.
+For example, visual qualia remain visual qualia (i.e., do not change to auditory qualia or other qualia), all basic qualia of the visual qualia (such as color, brightness, and shape) remain the same (i.e., do not change to other basic qualia), the details of visual qualia remain the same (for example, the visual qualia of the house retain all their details – colors, shape, size, etc. – and do not change to the visual qualia of something else, e.g., cars, trees, or animals), and deficits in qualia details such as hemianopia and hemi-achromatopsia do not occur.
+Therefore, in this theory, the two phenomena – qualia and conscious experiences – are two different phenomena and will be referred to with separate terms:

-– Only quale, not any other term, will be used for a mental phenomenon that has consciously experienceable phenomenal characteristics, and quale will be used to refer to only this phenomenon, not anything else.
+– Only quale, not any other term, will be used for a mental phenomenon that is consciously experienceable, and quale will be used to refer to only this phenomenon, not anything else.
 (Qualia will be used in plural cases.)

 3.5.
 Types of qualia

-All mental phenomena that have consciously experienceable phenomenal characteristics are qualia.
-Thus, there are many kinds of qualia.
+All mental phenomena that are consciously experienceable are qualia, and there are many kinds of them.
 They can be classified into two types:

 – External sensory perception qualia